tarwn/lessthandot-hugo/blogs/content/posts/2010-06-10-log-ship-to-dr-sqlu.md

 Now that log shipping is setup we should discuss some pitfalls to watch for.

 One big problem that comes up with any fully logged database is maintenance tasks.
 Index maintenance is a prime example.
 The growth in logging on the transaction log that happens from index maintenance while in Full recovery is large.
 Once this maintenance and logging begins, the log grows and this means the backups grow as they do.
 Coming up with the best time to do these types of maintenance tasks and the interval in which you should log ship the transaction logs is critical for this.
 If you have a 10GB log file and you rebuild a 5GB Index, it will take the log space to do the rebuild.
-This could cause growth in the log which is something we don’t really want happening a lot.
+This could cause growth in the log which is something we don't really want happening a lot.
 So if the scheduled log backup is set to keep the free space down in the log during these tasks and normal operations, you can manage the logs very well and keep them in check while performing to the best they can.

 Networks will need to be able to handle the files moving.
 Imagine if you start to copy a 10GB file over the regular LAN that users are connected to and working on.
 This happens in regular offices often.
 Users copy large files down or up to user home directories and it slows the entire network.
 The only way to clean it up is to stop the copy or wait for it to finish.
-This can be the same problem if the network isn’t configured to handle it.
+This can be the same problem if the network isn't configured to handle it.
 Meet with the network administrators and make sure everyone knows the traffic that will be added to the network.

 With any database that is shipped, mirrored or restored to another site, remember that logins, SQL Agent Jobs, configurations outside of the databases and objects such as endpoints or linked servers will not be sent.
 These must be done outside of the normal tasks.
 SSIS can assist in this with the use of SMO or the Transfer Server Objects Task.
 PowerShell can also bring in a useful container to work these tasks on schedules.
 It is a good idea to move these as SQL script files to the offsite server and apply them.
 Test and test this often.